 The museum shows the development of Wimpfen from the fall of the Staufers up to the loss of the imperial immediacy and until the move to Hesse in 1803: the territory of the Imperial City, the relationship to emperor and empire, municipal law, defence, jurisdiction, handicraft and trade, the Jewish community, saline.
 Collections regarding the history of hospitals, the battle by Wimpfen in 1622 and also technology and forms of half-timbered building.

-After five years of construction the Wahnfried House, Richard Wagner's Bayreuth home, as well as the Richard Wagner Museum are accessible to the public again.
+After five years of construction the Wahnfried House, Richard Wagner's home in Bayreuth, as well as the Richard Wagner Museum are accessible to the public again.
 On 26th July 2015 the Richard Wagner Stiftung as well as the city of Bayreuth opened their new and most important museum.
 The Wahnfried House and the museum present themselves with an extension building and three thematically different permanent exhibitions.

-The Roman Estate with bath ruin - one of the best preserved Roman constructions was discovered by big chance.
-With the plant of a tree in 1906 one exposed the floor plan of a Roman bath arrangement at the foot of the castle Weibertreu.
-Other excavations brought out parts of a Roman dwelling house.
-This was the proof that the arrangement had no military function but purely civil purposes.
-The city of Weinsberg restored the arrangement and opened it to the public.
+The Roman Estate with Bath Ruin - By a great coincidence, one of the best preserved Roman buildings in Baden-Württemberg was discovered in Weinsberg.
+When planting a tree in 1906, the ground plan of a Roman bath complex at the foot of Weibertreu Castle was uncovered.
+Further excavations brought to light parts of a Roman residential house.
+This was proof that the complex had not served military but purely civilian purposes.
+The town of Weinsberg restored the complex, where the wall and floor heating is clearly visible, and made it accessible to the public.

 This internationally unique collection features the artistic works of patients at psychiatric asylums from around 1900.
 The works were collected by Hans Prinzhorn, physician and art historian.
 The collection includes about 5000 pieces of art, majoritarian pencil and crayon drawings as well as paintings with watercolour or oil, fabrics and wood sculptures.